railsuser2014/openobject-doc-book-en/source/book/5/5_14_Stock/5_14_Stock_stocks.rst

 The two fields are:

-* :guilabel:`Real stock` : quantity physical present in your warehouse,
+* :guilabel:`Real Stock` : quantity physical present in your warehouse,

-* :guilabel:`Virtual stock` : calculated this way: real stock – outgoing + incoming.
+* :guilabel:`Virtual Stock` : calculated this way: real stock – outgoing + incoming.

 .. note::  Virtual Stock

     Virtual stock is very useful because it shows what the salespeople can sell.
-If it's more than real stock it's because products are coming in and if it's smaller than real stock then it's because certain products are reserved for other orders.
+If it's more than real stock it's because products will be coming in and if it's smaller than real stock then it's because certain products are reserved for other sales orders or works orders.

 .. tip:: Detail of future stock

-   To get more detail about future stock, you can use the report :ref:`fig-stfore` to the right of the product form :guilabel:`Forecast of Future Stock`.
+   To get more detail about future stock, you can use the report :ref:`fig-stfore` to the right of the product form :guilabel:`Future Stock Forecast`.
    Open ERP shows a graph of the change of stock in the days to come, varying as a function of purchase orders or confirmed production.